Illumina/canvas/README.md

 ## DEMO (Tumor-normal-enrichment data)
 This demo will run Canvas on exome data for HCC2218 breast carcinoma cell lines and compare results with previously curated ground truth set.
 #### Installation
-The easiest way to install Canvas is to use the latest pre-copiled binaries from [releases]:https://github.com/Illumina/canvas/releases (just download and uncopress).
+The easiest way to install Canvas is to use the latest pre-compiled binaries from  [releases]:https://github.com/Illumina/canvas/releases (just download and uncompress).
 The demo presumes that binary files were installed to WORKDIR/canvas/canvas-1.3.4_x64/.
 Exact installation of mono environment depends on OS, below is an installation example for Ubuntu:
 ```
 Compiling mono from source
 mkdir mono-4.0.2_source